 If a consumer relies on a manufacturer’s or a retailer’s instructions for an item and is injured as a consequence of that reliance, that consumer is entitled to full compensation for injury-related medical costs, lost wages, and all related losses and damages.

 Product liability cases can quickly get complicated.
-If you or someone you love is injured by a dangerous or defective consumer item, a Maryland product liability attorney can discuss your rights and options.
+If you or someone you love is injured by a dangerous or defective consumer item, a Bethesda personal injury attorney can discuss your rights and options.

 Seek medical treatment first if you are injured using a consumer product.
 No attorney will be there to advise you, so try to compile some evidence immediately – a receipt or some other proof of purchase, the labels and packaging, and photos of your injury and the accident scene.